MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/automatic-metric-for-ipv4-routes.md

 This article describes the Automatic Metric feature that is used in Windows for Internet Protocol IPv4 routes.

-_Original product version:_ &nbsp; Windows 10 - all editions, Windows Server 2019, Windows Server 2012 R2, Windows Server 2008 R2 Service Pack 1
+_Applies to:_ &nbsp; Windows 10 - all editions, Windows Server 2019, Windows Server 2012 R2, Windows Server 2008 R2 Service Pack 1
 _Original KB number:_ &nbsp; 299540

 ## More information